sandiegojs/vanilla-browser-docs/docs/ajax.md

 }
 ```

-Lastly we will use `JSON.stringify` to convert our object to a JSON string and send the request with our data using the `send` function.
+Lastly we will use `JSON.stringify` to convert our object to a JSON string and send the request with our data using the `send` function. [`JSON.stringify`][mdn-stringify] is helper method that serializes a JavaScript object into the [JSON][json] format.
+It's main purpose is for packaging up data to be sent in an AJAX request.
+In the next section we'll make the AJAX request!

 ```js
 var xhr = function(method, path, data, callback) {